 When I was in sixth grade and we were stationed at Ft.
 Ord, CA, we were attending a little church in Marina, CA. From my earliest days, I knew about Jesus and was strongly influenced by a godly grandmother, but my faith had a large component of fear and I remember always praying, “Dear God, please let me go to heaven when I die and not to hell.”
 One summer at the little church they had a Child Evangelism club for a week and I remember the reality that Jesus came to save me forever finally made sense.
 I asked Jesus to be my Savior and never again did I worry about what would happen to me when I died.
 I knew I’d go to heaven to be with Jesus.

 When my father retired from the military we moved to Colorado Springs, Colorado where we attended Ivywild Presbyterian church, which was a solid, Bible-teaching church.
-From 3rd grade on (when I started teaching kindergarteners), I always taught a Sunday School class and when I was a sophomore in high school, our youth group leaders moved away and no one wanted to run the group.
+From 3rd grade on (when I started helping to teach kindergarteners), I always taught a Sunday School class, and when I was a sophomore in high school, our youth group leaders moved away and no one wanted to run the group.
 I said, “I think I can do that” and went on to do youth ministry and teaching for many years.

 I was heavily involved with the Navigator ministry in college as well as InterVarsity Christian Ministry.
 The Navigator’s emphasis on studying the Bible, sharing your faith in practical ways, and integrating life and ministry had a tremendous influence on my life.
 Living in Colorado Springs, I had the privilege of learning from some of the founders of the ministry, LeRoy Eims, Jerry Bridges, Lorne Sanny, Jerry White, and others who spoke to and led our college group.